stanfordnlp/stanza/README.md

 * Go to the [Google Colab website](https://colab.research.google.com)
 * Navigate to `File` -> `Open notebook`, and choose `GitHub` in the pop-up menu
-* Note that you do **not** need to give Colab access permission to your github account
+* Note that you do **not** need to give Colab access permission to your GitHub account
 * Type `stanfordnlp/stanza` in the search bar, and click enter

 ### Trained Models for the Neural Pipeline